enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 enyo.store.addSources({fbfeed: "FacebookFeedSource"});
 ```

-## Binding models and collections to views
+## Binding Models and Collections to Views

-As already discussed above, using bindings in Enyo, we can easily bind properties from any `enyo.Object` or `enyo.Model` to properties of controls that make up your app views.
-Without using bindings, one would typically programmatically initialize view properties and handle view events to keep the view and model data in sync programmatically.
+As discussed above, in Enyo we can easily bind properties from any `enyo.Object`
+or `enyo.Model` to properties of the controls that make up your app views.
+Without using bindings, one would typically initialize the view's properties
+programmatically and handle view events programmatically to keep the view and
+model data in sync.

-### Binding to normal view properties
+### Binding to Normal View Properties

-As an example, below is a view that gets its data from a model with `name` and `value` properties.
-The slider value, input value, and name label are initialized based on the model at create time.
-The value property can be changed by dragging the slider or typing in the input, and the value shold be reflected in the model again.
-This would be the typical way to implement such a view without using bindings:
+The following example features a view that gets its data from a model with
+`name` and `value` properties.
+The slider value, input value, and name label
+are initialized based on the model at creation time.
+The `value` property may
+be changed by dragging the slider or typing in the input, and when the change is
+complete, the new value should be reflected in the model.

+This is the typical way to implement such a view without using bindings:

 ```
 enyo.kind({